JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/quickstart.rst.md

         Learn how to use KSQL, ElasticSearch, and Grafana to analyze data feeds and build a real-time dashboard for reporting and alerting.

+    You can configure Java streams applications to deserialize and ingest data in multiple ways, including {{ site.ak }} console producers, JDBC source connectors, and Java client producers.
+For full code examples,